Skip to content

 By default the script files will be searched in a scripts folder next to where the binary is located and in the usual search paths (see configuration for more details).
 You can also give the full path to the script file.

-There are two functions in each script.
-One is called arguments and one main. arguments returns a list of parameters for the main function.
-The default parameters for main are node, region and color. color is the palette index starting from 0 (the selected color in the palette panel in voxedit or the specified color index in voxconvert as given by --scriptcolor).
+There are two or three functions in each script: arguments, description and main. arguments returns a list of parameters for the main function.
+The default parameters for main are node, region and color. color is the palette index starting from 0 (the selected color in the palette panel in voxedit or the specified color index in voxconvert as given by --scriptcolor). description returns a brief description of what the script is doing.

 So the first few parameters are the same for each script call.
 And the script defines any additional parameter for the main function by returing values in the arguments function.